EntoLogic/contribution-info/uast_spec.md

 Program = [Function | Statement | ClassDecl]
 ```
 ```
-UnknownNode = {} // Use this for nodes that are not yet supported
+UnknownNode = {} // Use this for nodes that are not yet supported.
+It still takes a "node" and "loc"
 ```

 Declarations